 Heat a kadai with oil enough to deep fry.
 Once the oil is hot enough, simmer to low flame.

 Take the Muruku Aachu, wash and wipe it clean.
 Then divide the dough into equal balls.
 Fill the Muruku maker with the dough.
 You can either press it directly over the flames or press over a paper or slotted spoon and gently slide it down the hot oil.
 But since the quantity mentioned here is less, you can press it directly over the kadai.

-Cook over medium flame, using a slotted spoon, turn it over to other side to ensure both sides turn golden colour.
-You will know by seeing the colour that its cooked.
+Cook over medium flame, using a slotted spoon, flip to the other side to ensure both sides turn golden colour.
+You will a know by seeing the colour that its cooked.
 Remove to a kitchen paper and store it in a air tight container.

 This normally stays good for weeks, provided you forget about these which hardly happens!

 - Things to remember for not making your murukku break into pieces.
 It’s important to roast the Urad dal to just brown and not very brown.

 - Rice used should have some starch to hold the shape, else it might crumble down.